YoannQDQ/qgis-multilayer-select/README.md

 ---

  ![Settings dialog](./docs/settings_dialog.png)
- - Selection color: affect icons, rubberband, and features
+ - **Selection color**: affect icons, rubberband, and features
+ - **Set active..**: If enabled and the active layer has no selected feature, change the active layer to the first layer with at least one selected feature
+ - **Replace default action**: If True, replace the QGIS selection tool with the multilayer selection tools.
+Else, add the  multilayer selection tools in their own toolbar
+ - **Display settings action on toolbar**

 *Copyright © 2020 Yoann Quenach de Quivillic*